shakakira/onejs/README.md

-OneJS is a command-line utility for converting CommonJS packages to single, stand-alone JavaScript files that can be run on other JavaScript platforms such as web browsers, unity, silkjs etc.
+OneJS is a command-line utility for converting CommonJS packages to single, stand-alone JavaScript files that can be run on web browsers.

 # Motivation
 * **Reusability** OneJS aims to let developers run NodeJS modules and packages on all environments able to execute JavaScript.